 Elk Island Public Schools is committed to creating and maintaining school environments in which students, staff, parents/guardians and others feel safe.
 Schools cannot ignore any threats of violence.

-The complete Violence Threat Risk Assessment protocol is on the EIPS website.
+The complete Violence Threat Risk Assessment protocol.

 What is a duty to report?

 To keep school communities safe and caring, staff, parents/guardians, students and community members must report all threat related behaviours to the school principal.

 - An expression of intent to do harm or act out violently against someone or something

 - May be verbal, written, drawn, posted on the Internet, or made by gesture